 The Sunshine Coast Salmonid Enhancement Society is a non-profit organization dedicated to sustaining and building salmon stocks in local waterways and facilitating public education regarding salmonid habitat and life cycles.

-Winter 2024/25 Operations Update
+Spring 2025 Operations Update

 Hatchery projects